A fast, high-order numerical method for the simulation of single-excitation states in quantum optics

 which has the interpretation that $|u|^2$ is the one-photon probability density and that $\rho|a|^2$ is the atomic probability density.
 In physical terms, (\ref{eq:system}) describes the process of collective spontaneous emission.
 That is, suppose that an atom is initially in its excited state and there are no photons present in the field.
 The atom can then decay, transferring its excitation to the field, which can then excite the remaining atoms, causing them to decay in a similar manner and so on.

-Eq.~\eqref{eq:system} has been investigated in several cases of interest, including a single atom, a uniform medium of constant density, and a statistically homogeneous random medium~\cite{kraisler21}.
+Eq.~\eqref{eq:system} has been investigated in several cases of interest, including a single atom, a uniform medium of constant density, and a statistically homogeneous random medium~\cite{kraisler22}.
 This paper is the first in a series devoted to the analysis and numerical solution of \eqref{eq:system}.
-We note that standard numerical methods are not readily applicable to this problem.
+We note that standard numerical methods are not readily applicable to this problem, which was originally introduced in Ref. \cite{kraisler22}, and to our knowledge this is the first paper which discusses its numerical solution.
 In order to illustrate the difficulty, we outline the drawbacks of two possible approaches.

-\paragraph{Physical domain discretization} We could consider discretizing the first equation in \eqref{eq:system} directly in physical space using a finite difference or finite element method, and then solve the resulting ODE system.
-However, the nonlocal character of the fractional Laplacian operator $(-\Delta)^{1/2}$, given in closed form by
+\paragraph{Physical domain discretization} We could consider discretizing the first equation in \eqref{eq:system} directly in physical space using a finite difference or finite element method, and then solve the resulting system of ODEs.
+However, the nonlocal character of the fractional Laplacian operator $(-\Delta)^{1/2}$, which is given by

 leads to two related difficulties.
-First, any discretization of the operator would be a dense matrix, leading to a large cost per time step in the absence of suitable fast algorithms.
+First, any discretization of the operator would produce a dense matrix, leading to a large cost per time step in the absence of suitable fast algorithms.
 Perhaps more importantly, the photon field $u(x,t)$ would need to be discretized on a domain containing its full numerical support, which spreads rapidly.
-This would, in practice, limit simulations to very short propagation times.
+This would, in practice, limit simulations to very short times.
 One possible remedy would be to truncate the computational domain and impose suitable artificial outgoing boundary conditions, but for large systems the cost of discretizing the photon field in the truncated computational domain would remain an issue.

-\paragraph{Fourier domain discretization} These observations suggest working in the Fourier domain, in which the action of the fractional Laplacian is diagonal:
+\paragraph{Fourier domain discretization} The above observations suggest working in the Fourier domain, in which the action of the fractional Laplacian is diagonal: